kema206/safeTravels/README.md

 Our website calculates the crime rate per neighbourhood.
 The formula that we used is:<br>

 ![alt text](img/formula.png)<br>

 This would give us the number of crimes that happen per 1000 people in each neighbourhood.<br>

+<h2>Crime Rate Legend</h2>
+Blue: Crime Rate is between 20 and 40.<br>
+Green: Crime Rate is between 40 and 50.<br>
+Yellow: Crime Rate is between 50 and 70.<br>
+Orange: Crime Rate is between 70 and 100.<br>
+Red: Crime Rate is greater than 100.

 <h2>Future Improvements</h2>
 - Include areas outside of Vancouver<br>